• Skip to primary navigation

 What flavor Wood Pellets do I use?

 We used our go-to competition blend of wood pellets for this recipe.
 It’s a blend of maple, hickory and cherry which we find a nice blend to smoke anything with.
+If you have any of these pellets on their own, or even oak, they will work well, too.

 This blend also works great for smoked chicken!